Apply and Prepare

 Please contact the GEC with questions.

-Once you have found the program, start the application by clicking the “Apply Now” button on Hamline’s program search page.
+Once you have found the program, start the application by clicking the “Apply Now” button on Hamline’s program study away search page.

 If the button doesn’t appear, your program application cycle may not be open yet.
 Make sure you haven’t missed any of the important deadlines for programs by looking at the chart below.